DaoCloud/DaoCloud-docs/docs/en/docs/storage/what.md

 # Cloud Native Storage

-## Types of Cloud Native Storage
+Cloud-native transformation encompasses three types of storage: traditional storage, software-defined storage, and cloud-native local storage.

-1. **Traditional storage cloud-native**: This type docks with the Kubernetes platform through the CSI standard and is relatively common.
-Users can use existing storage and, based on traditional storage, provide stable cloud-native storage with a strong SLA guarantee.
+Traditional storage can be integrated with the Kubernetes platform through the CSI standard.

-2. **Software-defined storage cloud-native**: Compatible with traditional applications and cloud-native applications, this type interfaces with Kubernetes based on the CSI standard.
-Software-defined storage uses the disk space on each machine in the enterprise through the network, forming scattered storage resources into a virtual storage device, with data scattered across different storage devices.

-3. **Pure cloud-native storage**: This type of storage is naturally born for cloud-native and built on the cloud-native platform to better fit its characteristics.
-It can be migrated with the application Pod, has high scalability and high availability, but lower reliability than traditional storage accessed through the CSI standard.

-## DCE Cloud Native Storage
+This type of storage is widely used as it allows users to leverage their existing storage infrastructure.
+It provides stable cloud-native storage capabilities and offers strong SLA guarantees.

+Software-defined storage is compatible with both traditional and cloud-native applications.
+It also integrates with Kubernetes using the CSI standard, making it versatile and adaptable to different environments.

+Local storage, known as HwameiStor, is specifically designed for cloud-native environments.
+It is built on a cloud-native platform and has been selected as an open-source local storage solution for cloud-native stateful workloads with High-Availability (HA) capabilities by CNCF sandbox.
+HwameiStor addresses the limitations of local volumes by enabling data drifting with applications, ensuring data availability and reliability.

-DCE 5.0 cloud-native storage is based on the Kubernetes CSI standard and can be connected to CSI-compliant storage according to different SLA requirements and use cases.
+HwameiStor is based on the Kubernetes CSI standard and can be connected to CSI-compliant storage according to different SLA requirements and use cases.
 The cloud-native local storage launched by DaoCloud naturally has cloud-native features and meets the characteristics of high scalability and high availability in container use cases.

+HwameiStor, a cloud native local storage solution, provides high-performance and high availability with its IO localization feature.
+It ensures 100% local throughput and redundant data backup, ensuring in uninterrupted data access even in node failures.
+The solution supports seamless switching and offers continuous data availability.
+HwameiStor's linear expansion capability allows for easy scalability, while its efficiency minimizes CPU and memory overhead.
+With features such as node and disk migration, the solution provides operational manageability, empowering businesses to optimize their cloud native environments with reliable data management.